 How Long Does Alimony Last In PA?

 People going through a divorce often wonder, how long does alimony last in PA?
-It depends on a variety of factors, including what type of “alimony” or support is being paid.
+The answer depends on a variety of factors, including what type of “alimony” or support is being paid.

 As we discussed in our previous article, there are three types of “alimony” or support that a court might order paid in Pennsylvania: Spousal Support, which is support paid to a spouse when separation begins but before a divorce is filed; Alimony Pendente Lite (APL), which is support paid to a spouse after a divorce is filed but before the divorce is final; and Alimony, which is support paid to a spouse after a divorce is final.